(This article was originally published on the 29th August 2017 and updated on the 12th of January 2022).

 5. Purchase a Low Cost House

-Is it really impossible for a young graduate who just started working to own a home?
+Is it really impossible for a young graduate who has just started working to own a home?
 Of course not!
 With some planning, you definitely can.
-With just a few months into your job, you will be able to own a low cost house.
-Read our article on how to own a house with salary below RM3K.
+With just a few months into your job, you can still own a house even with a salary below RM3k.

 But, if you think the monthly repayment is too high, you can always rent out your house or room.
 With the monthly rental you receive, you can afford the home monthly repayment and also get some side income for yourself.